nmshd/documentation/_docs_integrate/data-model-overview.md

 | isDefault   | `true` \| `undefined`                     | States whether the LocalAttribute is the default OwnIdentityAttribute for its Attribute value type.
 If setting default OwnIdentityAttributes is enabled, for every IdentityAttribute value type exactly one OwnIdentityAttribute will have `isDefault` set, given that at least one OwnIdentityAttribute of that value type exists.
 This property is only used for the UI of the App, e.g. to mark the Attribute that should be displayed firstly if multiple Attributes of the same value type exist.
 Thus, for a Connector it will always be `undefined`. |

 ### PeerIdentityAttribute

+The Identity receives an IdentityAttribute from another Identity (e.g. receives it via a [Request]({% link _docs_integrate/data-model-overview.md %}#request)).
+In that case, a new LocalAttribute is created which is a **PeerIdentityAttribute**.
+An IdentityAttribute received from another Identity cannot be shared further.

 | Name            | Type                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | --------------- | -------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |